zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/utilities/to-self-hierarchy-list.md

 [Try it](https://dotnetfiddle.net/8f8bRZ)

 ### Include boss, but with an inverse navigation
-If your entity has only a reference to a list of employee and no navigation property toward the boss, it's impossible to use the `JoinExpression` to include the boss.
+If your entity has only a reference to a list of employees and no navigation property toward the boss, it's impossible to use the `JoinExpression` to include the boss.

 The `InverseMapping` option let you specify a join expression toward employee but to inverse it.
-So instead to retrieve their employees, you will retrieve the boss.
+So, instead of retrieving their employees, you will retrieve the boss.

 ```csharp
 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))